WFP-VAM/modape/docs/index.md

 Multiple product IDs can be queried and downloaded at the same time.
 They need to be separated by space (e.g. MOD13A2 MOD11A1)

 Downloading data requires valid Earthdata user credentials (register at https://urs.earthdata.nasa.gov/users/new).
-The download can be performed with Python's request module (default), or with WGET by adding `--wget` (WGET must be available in PATH - this option can be better for global or a big number of products).
+The download can be performed with Python's request module (default), or with ARIA2 by adding `--aria2` (ARIA2 must be available in PATH - this option can be faster for global or a big number of products).

 The products are downloaded by default to the current working directory, if no target directory has been supplied by specifying `-d, --targetdir`.